Lucas-132/ufc-website/README.md

 # ufc-website
-Here is a small website project to train myself to both frontend and backend
+Here is a small website project to train myself to both frontend (from scratch) and backend